BenCrook/basket-page/README.md

 I’m a big fan of CSS modules as the scoped CSS really helps avoid increasing the specificity and makes naming selectors a breeze.

 ## Improvements
+* Optimisations:
+  * On the basket page changing the quantity results in several renders
 * Style the message that displays when the user adds 10 products to bag
 * Remove unused classes/selectors
 * Improved responsiveness